 Wear Orange Weekend – Gun Violence Awareness

-The movement gains momentum when gun sense activists, communities and our world leaders come together to create a future free from gun violence.
+The movement against gun violence gains momentum when gun sense activists, communities and our world leaders come together to create a future free from gun violence.
 Wear Orange is observed nationally on the first Sunday in June, and the weekend that follows, each year.
-This year, June 3 is National Gun Violence Awareness Day, and June 4 and 5 is Wear Orange Weekend.
+This year, June 2 is National Gun Violence Awareness Day, and June 3 and 4 is Wear Orange Weekend.

 “Orange is the color that Hadiya Pendleton’s friends wore in her honor when she was shot and killed in Chicago at the age of 15 — just one week after performing at President Obama’s 2nd inaugural parade in 2013.
 After her death, they asked us to stand up, speak out, and Wear Orange to raise awareness about gun violence.”–wearorange.org